AiursoftWeb/CppRunner/README.md

 CppRunner is a simple Web app that can run code for you.
 It's based on .NET and Docker.
 With CppRunner, you can start testing a piece of code in seconds without setting up your environment.
 Now supports 15 languages.

+CppRunner is also a `MCP Server` which provides streamable HTTP APIs for AI agents to run code.

 ![overview](./screenshot.png)

 ## Try